Quickly exit this site by pressing the Escape key Leave this site

 Our Special Constables are expected to carry out a variety of tasks.

-Specials also undertake self-led operations and initiatives relating to road safety and crime reduction.
+Special Constables also undertake self-led operations and initiatives relating to road safety and crime reduction.
 Every day they make a real difference to the quality of life for people in North Wales.

-Specials can work a variety of shifts to fit in around their non-police commitments.
+Special Constables can work a variety of shifts to fit in around their non-police commitments.
 As policing is a 24/7 job, there's always a shift that will suit you.

-What training will I receive?
 We follow a national programme, involving weekend, weekday and evening sessions.
 You’ll also get continuous ‘on the job’ training and supervision, and you can request additional training in specific areas that are of interest to you.

 The training programmes for the current and upcoming intakes can be downloaded below.

 Many people give years of their lives to their work as a Special Constable.
 However if you're keen to move up the ladder, the Special Constabulary has a rank structure which mirrors that of the regular Constabulary, so you'll find opportunities for promotion to Sergeant, Inspector or even Chief Inspector.
-If you have management and leadership experience, we’re able to offer Direct Entry at Sergeant level to suitable applicants.